8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20210501/content.md

 ---
 title: May 1st, 2021 paycheck
+dateblock:
-created: 20210501
+    - 20210501 Created on
 ---

+# October 1st, 2021 paycheck

+{!!dateblock!!}

 I thought things would have settled down — I was wrong.

 The [.US](United States) Federal Government extended the tax filing deadline, which extended how long I could contribute to my Roth [.IRA](Individual Retirement Account) for 2020.
 So, the cash reserves I have will be going to try and maximize that contribution.

 I had a coaching session with a [Wave Advisor](https://www.waveapps.com/wave-advisors) to improve and verify my bookkeeping skills.
 Come to find out I'm doing pretty okay on that score and they were able to help me with a few interactions and capabilities of the app.